pivotalexperimental/performatron/README.markdown

 -------------
 `/config/performatron.yml`

+    An example of performatron.yml is:
+      results_format: human_readable

+      default:
+        benchmarker:
+          remote: false

+        benchmarkee:
+          remote: true
+          environment: performance
+          host: localhost
+          port: 80

+      demo:
+        benchmarker:
+          remote: true
+          environment: test

+        benchmarkee:
+          remote: true
+          environment: demo
+          host: demo.host.com
+          basic_auth:
+            username: performatron
+            password: your_basic_auth_password

+    results_format: Can be 'human_readable' or 'csv'

+    setup name (default):
+      Performatron supports multiple setups (benchmarker + benchmarkee) for your various benchmarking setups.
+When you first install Performatron, a default setup is generated.
+You can tell Performatron to run a setup by running `rake performatron:benchmark SETUP=demo`.

     valid benchmarker options:
       remote:      true or false (whether to use capitrano to execute commands or not)
-      environment: the name of the multistage capistrano environment used to execute commands (you can test by running `cap XXX performatron:upload_scenarios`, which XXX is the name of the enviornment)
+      environment: the name of the multistage capistrano environment used to execute commands (you can test by running `cap XXX performatron:upload_scenarios`, in which XXX is the name of the enviornment)

     valid benchmarkee options:
       remote: see above